What does vitamin D do?

 Low vitamin D levels can lead to osteoporosis and increase the risk of falls and fractures (broken bones) if you are over 50.
 Osteoporosis occurs when your bones lose calcium and other minerals, making them fragile and more likely to break.
 Vitamin D helps the body to absorb calcium, so if you don’t have enough, you can be at increased risk of developing osteoporosis.

 People with very low levels of vitamin D (moderate to severe deficiency) are the most at risk of developing health problems.

 A number of diseases have been linked to low vitamin D levels such as increased risk of death from cardiovascular disease, cognitive impairment in older adults, severe asthma in children and cancer.
 Research suggests that vitamin D could play a role in the prevention and treatment of a number of different conditions, including type1 and type 2 diabetes, hypertension, glucose intolerance and multiple sclerosis.
-Despite this, the evidence behind these claims is variable.
-Because of this Choosing Wisely Australia recommends that you do not need routine testing for vitamin D deficiency unless you are considered specifically at risk.
+However, Choosing Wisely Australia recommends that you do not need routine testing for vitamin D deficiency unless you are considered specifically at risk.

 Who is at risk of vitamin D deficiency?